 A zipline in Nepal?
 It’s the country’s very first high wire escapade.
 The longest in the world?
 It used to be, but it has since been overtaken by the new Jebel Jais Flight in Ras Al Khaimah in the UAE as of February 2018.

 Riding the Zipline in Nepal

 Fully briefed and split into pairs (if you have not signed up with a partner already), you are summoned two-by-two to the platform.
 My friend and I were, of course, the last pair to take to the stage having patiently watched others being buckled up and released into the air alongside a chorus of nervous expressions.

-It was breath-taking and terrifying at the same time.
-My heart was racing but my face was smiling as I was propelled through the air in the direction of the magnificent mountain peaks which formed a stunning wall in front of me, and later soaring over the beautiful Seti River.
+It was breathtaking and terrifying at the same time.
+My heart was racing but my face was smiling as I was propelled through the air in the direction of the magnificent mountain peaks which formed a stunning wall in front of me, and soared over the beautiful Seti River.
 It was absolutely exhilarating.